michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 2. the missing slot number,
 3. a timeline of events including the timestamps leading up to the invalid header being signed,
 4. the details of the simulation error (including the invalid payload and the resulting error message), and
-5. an analysis of what caused the error and a solution for the issue.
+5. an analysis of what caused the error and a solution.

-We will keep a public log of these missed slots, and engage with the community about the frequency and overall network impact of optimistic relaying.
+We will keep a public log of these missed slots and engage with the community about the frequency and overall network impact of optimistic relaying.

 > When a slot is missed, the proposer needs to be refunded based on the value of the